Corillian/WindowsTerminal/README.md

 * `SwapChainPanel` does not supporting compositing with transparency.
 This means if you set an image as the background for `TermControl` it will not show up.
 * `CoreTextServicesManager` does not work, this prevents the IME panel from being displayed.
+* SampleApp fails to start conhost.exe or it exits immediately after startup.
+If I remember correctly, this should occur when [CreatePseudoConsole](https://docs.microsoft.com/en-us/windows/console/createpseudoconsole) is called.
+Conhost.exe failing causes the child console process to exit during startup.
+I suspect this might be due to packaged app/msix trust working differently on Win10 than Win11 but that's purely speculation at the moment.

 ## Cloning and Building